openebs/mayastor-docs/reference/manual-upgrade.md

-1. In order to start the upgrade process, all the previously deployed components have to be deleted.
+1. In order to start the upgrade process, the following previously deployed components have to be deleted.

  - To delete the control-plane components, execute:
     {% tab title="Commands" %}